* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 1. Remove the foil wrapping (foil and the microwave don’t mix).
 Make sure to check any wrapping thoroughly because sometimes the foil can be hidden.

-2. Place the burrito seam side down on a microwave-safe plate.
+3. Place the burrito seam-side down on a microwave-safe plate.

-3. Cover the burrito with a damp paper towel (or wrap it in parchment paper).
+4. Cover the burrito with a damp paper towel (or sprinkle it with water and wrap it in parchment paper).

-4. Microwave the burrito for 60 seconds and then in 30-second intervals until hot.
+5. Microwave the burrito for 60 seconds and then in 30-second intervals until piping hot all the way through.

-6. When hot, remove the burritos from the microwave and allow them to sit for 30 seconds before serving.
+7. Allow the burrito to sit for 30 seconds before serving.

 Reheating burritos in a skillet